kuzudb/kuzudb.github.io/README.md

   - Note: If you are using Ruby 3.0 and Jekyll 4.2.x or older (which should be the case if you follow the installation above), run `bundle add webrick` before running `bundle install`

 ## Add content
+### Documentations
+The documentations has been migrated to [kuzu-docs](https://github.com/kuzudb/kuzu-docs).
+Please do not directly edit the files under `docusaurus` in this repository.
+To make changes to the documentations, please edit the documentations in [kuzu-docs](https://github.com/kuzudb/kuzu-docs).
+Once the changes have been merged to [kuzu-docs](https://github.com/kuzudb/kuzu-docs), the CI pipeline will automatically build the documentation and create a pull request in this repository.
+Merging the pull request will automatically deploy the documentation to the server.

+### Blog
 We use [Just The Doc](https://github.com/just-the-docs/just-the-docs) as our theme.
-Example usage can be found on their github.
-To add content, modify existing markdown files or create new ones under `docs/`.
+Example usage can be found on their GitHub.
+To add content, modify existing markdown files or create new ones under `docs/blog`.

 ## Contributing
 We welcome contributions to Kùzu website.
 If you are interested in contributing to Kùzu website, please read our [Contributing Guide](CONTRIBUTING.md).